 Bryan is a numbers guy.
-One day during the first leg of his 3 hour commute Bryan* thought it would be fun to calculate how long he spent commuting to the city during his 20+ years trading on Wall Street.
-The answer jolted him: 304 days.
-He had spent nearly one year of his life on the train.
+One day during the first leg of his 3 hour commute Bryan* calculated how many hours he'd spent commuting to the city during his 20+ years trading on Wall Street.
+The answer stunned him: 304 days.

-“Frank,” he said, “I’m ready.”
+“Frank,” he said to his financial life guide, “I’m ready.”

-For four years Frank had managed Bryan’s money.
-He prepared his taxes, advised on investments, reviewed his insurance, assisted him building his estate plan, and helped him and his wife plan for children’s college, and their eventual retirement.
-But in those four years Frank was listening to more than Bryan’s goals for safety and wealth accumulation.
-He listened for insight on Bryan’s peace of mind, his satisfaction with life.
+For four years, Frank -- Bryan's financial advisor -- had managed Bryan’s money.
+He prepared his taxes, advised on investments, reviewed his insurance, assisted him with building his estate plan, and helped him and his wife plan for the children’s college and their own, eventual retirement.
+But during those four years Frank was listening to more than just Bryan’s goals for financial security and wealth accumulation.
+He listened for insight into Bryan’s peace of mind and his satisfaction with life.

 “In the four years I worked with my advisor it cost me $50,000.
 If I hadn’t hired him I’d still be doing ok.
 But I’d still have a three hour commute.
 I’d still not have areas of fulfillment in my life.
 He opened up new opportunities to me.
 That $50,000 has multiplied in value with what I’ve gotten out of them.”

 If you’re approaching a new phase of life or chafing at the restraints of a life that no longer feels authentic, you’ve got an opportunity to stop and reevaluate your goals.
 A financial life guide can give perspective to evaluate your current life, and a financial plan to achieve what you really want.

 Blue Blaze Financial Advisors offers free virtual office hours.
 Begin living your optimal life today and make your appointment, now.